 -

-Plant oils (e.g., coconut or jojoba) to restore moisture
+Vegetable oils (e.g., coconut or jojoba) for replenishing lipids

 -